 Business-to-business sales differ from business-to-customer sales in more ways than one.
 B2B sales typically have a higher transaction value, longer sales cycles, and multiple stakeholders.

 Higher Transaction Value

 The number of products exchanged and the price value of B2B sales is remarkably higher than in B2C sales.
-This is because when a business buys from another business, they are not buying singular items but a larger quantity of products to be either distributed throughout the company or retailed to another customer.
+When a business buys from another business, they are not buying singular items.
+They buy a larger quantity of products to be either distributed throughout the company or retailed to another customer.

 The sale of a service or technology is also higher in B2B sales because it costs much more to provide a service to an entire company than a singular customer.
 And yes, we’re talking about thousands, even millions, of dollars compared to a couple hundred.

 Longer Sales Cycles

 B2B sales are typically not spur-of-the-moment decisions.
 A lot of thought goes into deciding what is the best software to implement or product to resell before B2B transactions are made.